 The Fairfield Public Library System serves a community of 56,544 and is comprised of a Main Library and the Fairfield Woods Branch Library.
 The Library houses 350,000 items with a total circulation of 1,004,417 in FY 2010.

-The Fairfield Public Library strives to harness current technology to ensure that the library meets or exceeds the needs of the library’s users and that it makes its internal operations more efficient.”
+As outlined in the 2009-2013 Fairfield Public Library Long Range Plan, “the Fairfield Public Library strives to harness current technology to ensure that the library meets or exceeds the needs of the library’s users and that it makes its internal operations more efficient.”

-The Fairfield Public Library Mission Statement:
+The Fairfield Public Library Mission Statement

 “Fairfield Public Library promotes reading and serves the people of Fairfield as a center for lifelong learning and a community hub.
-Residents of all ages find information and enjoyment to meet their expressed wishes and needs”
+Residents of all ages find information and enjoyment to meet their expressed wishes and needs.”

 In keeping with this mission, the Library is committed to the use of technology to improve the quality, scope and efficiency of the Library services.